-Clean Eating Sweet Potato Kugel Recipe
+Sweet Potato Kugel Recipe

-We’ve been really suffering with the smoke in the air from these California wild fires.
+We’ve been really suffering with the smoke in the air from these California wildfires.
 Our air quality was reported today to be the worst in the world.
 That’s saying something.
 In fact, as I type this in my little office in the dining room, I’m wearing a #N95 mask because I can’t breathe properly in my own home.
 It’s not fun.

 Part of the struggle in all of this is that cooking with a gas stove in these air conditions tends to make the air quality in your home even worse, or so I’ve been told.
-So I’ve been avoiding cooking with the stove all together and focusing more on cooking with my electric convection oven instead.
+So I’ve been avoiding cooking with the stove altogether and focusing more on cooking with my electric convection oven instead.
 And for us, that means Kugels for breakfast.

-- Some use eggs, some don’t.
+- Some use eggs; some don’t.

-- Flour options include Matzo meal, whole wheat flour, cornstarch or (in this case), arrowroot powder.
+- Flour options include Matzo meal, whole wheat flour, cornstarch, or (in this case) arrowroot powder.
 Or none at all!

 - It’s a lot of work grating those potatoes by hand!
 Use a processor with a grating attachment if possible.